craigargh/cfg-python/lesson_plans/session_4.md

 ### Relevant Exercise(s):

 Exercise 4.5 5 minutes
-- Students need to use a for loop to print the name, colour and price of each item in the example list
+- Students need to use a combination of a for loop and dictionary indexes to print the name, colour and price of each item in the example list
 - Extension: Add more items to the list

 ## Block 6: Challenges